-Dr. Ashlee Ford Versypt, an assistant professor in Oklahoma State University’s (OSU) College of Engineering, Architecture and Technology (CEAT), has been selected as the recipient of the 2020 Ray W. Fahien award from the Chemical Engineering Division of the American Society of Engineering Educators (ASEE).
+Dr. Ashlee Ford Versypt, an assistant professor in Oklahoma State University’s (OSU) College of Engineering, Architecture and Technology (CEAT), has been selected as the recipient of the 2020 Ray W. Fahien award from the Chemical Engineering Division of the American Society for Engineering Education (ASEE).

 The ASEE annually presents the Ray W. Fahien award to an educator who has shown evidence of vision and contribution to chemical engineering education.
 Nominees for the award are evaluated using two criteria, outstanding teaching effectiveness and educational scholarship.
 Nominees must demonstrate excellence in training undergraduate or graduate students either in the classroom or through independent study projects.
 Also, the award recipient should have made significant contributions to chemical engineering education outside of his/her own institution such as the development of instructional methods or materials.